On this page:

 The situation is multifactorial and requires whole of system strategies to decrease the incidence of overcrowding and provide effective pathways to restore safe operation for patients and staff.

-The College of Emergency Nurses believes that for redirection to safely occur from the ED to primary healthcare facilities, robust processes must be in place to ensure the safety of patients and emergency nurses.
+The College of Emergency Nurses believes that for redirection to safely occur from the ED, robust processes must be in place to ensure the safety of patients and emergency nurses.
 This position statement details CENNZ’s recommended redirection requirements.

 Back to top